 - Find a local Ear, Nose, & Throat Doctor in your town

 - Canker sores are small, painful ulcers on the inside of the mouth, lips, or throat.

-- See a doctor if canker sores are accompanied by fever, last more than 3 weeks, or the affected individual has difficulty swallowing.
+- See a doctor if canker sores are accompanied by fever, last more than three weeks, or the affected individual has difficulty swallowing.

 - Multiple factors may cause canker sores, including injury to the mouth, acidic or spicy foods, vitamin deficiencies, hormones, stress, or autoimmune disorders.